bujihao/YOLO-MousePose/README.md

 This repository is the official implementation of the paper "**[YOLO-MousePose: Improved YOLO-Pose forMouse Pose Estimation from a Top-down View](https://ieeexplore.ieee.org/document/10929680)**". which has been accepted by the IEEE TRANSACTIONS ON INSTRUMENTATION AND MEASUREMENT journal.
 YOLO-MousePose is an open-source deep learning model for mouse pose estimation based on PyTorch.
 It serves as a successful example of transplanting [YOLO-Pose](https://github.com/TexasInstruments/edgeai-yolov5/tree/yolo-pose) into the domain of mouse pose estimation.
 By incorporating our custom-designed FCSE (Fusion Channel Specialized Encoder) module into the neck architecture and refining the loss function, YOLO-MousePose effectively addresses the challenges of slow training convergence and low final accuracy typically encountered during the transplantation process.

 The relevant dataset is the Mouse Pose Dataset from Open-Field Test (MPD-OFT).
-A brief overview of the dataset is provided on [my GitHub homepage](https://bujihao.github.io/).
+A brief overview of the dataset is provided on [my lab's GitHub homepage](https://iscl-bistu.github.io/).
 Due to GitHub storage limitations, please contact 540083559@qq.com or yumingxin@bistu.edu.cn to obtain the dataset.
 Once acquired, simply extract and place it in the data/dataset directory.

 <p align="center">